Balboa Park (San Diego): Preparation for the 1915 Expo: 1910–1914

 Preparations for the 1915 Panama–California Exposition created much of the park's present-day look-and-feel and designed amenities.

 Beginning in 1909, San Diego Chamber of Commerce president G. Aubrey Davidson suggested that the park hold an expo to coincide with the 1915 opening of the Panama Canal.
 Davidson believed an expo would help improve commerce (it would advertise that San Diego was the first U.S. port of call vessels encountered after passing through the canal and sailing north), build the city's population, and expand the infrastructure of the park.
 He later explained the significance of holding the expo in San Diego:

-After a 1910 contest to rename City Park, the park was named after Vasco Núñez de Balboa, the first European to cross Central America and see the Pacific Ocean.
+It has been long debated as to how Balboa Park’s name changed from City Park to Balboa Park.
+The most popular theory states that in order to prepare for the 1915 Panama-California Exposition, city officials held a contest for a name change in 1910 with the name “Balboa” becoming the reigning champion.
+The second theory made by Nancy Carol Carter, historian and former director of the Legal Research Center at USD states that this theory is false.
+Through her research, she discovered that the naming of the park was a four month long effort from the parks commissioners.
+In October 1910 during a meeting, the commissioners decided on the name Balboa.

 San Diego would be the smallest city to ever hold a World's Fair; its population at the time was less than 40,000.
 The expo was organized by a group of San Diego business leaders, including Ulysses S. Grant Jr., and was funded at an initial cost of $5 million (including $1 million from voter-approved bonds for landscaping).
 Developer and civic leader D. C. Collier was chosen as General Director of the expo; he made major decisions such as locating the expo on the park's central mesa, using California Mission Revival Style architecture for the buildings, and featuring "human progress" as the theme.
 A similar fair, the 1915 Panama–Pacific International Exposition, was also planned in "far to the north" San Francisco to celebrate the canal opening.
 Although $5 million had been set aside by Congress for celebrations of the Panama Canal opening, the majority of the funds went to the San Francisco expo.